zirkelc/aws-sigv4-fetch/README.md

 ### Are you using `Axios`, `Ky`, `Got`, `node:http` or any other HTTP library?

-Install the `aws-sigv4-sign` package and use the `signRequest` function to create a signed request:
+Install the `aws-sigv4-sign` package and use the `signRequest` function to create a signed [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object:

 ```ts
 import { signRequest } from 'aws-sigv4-sign';